Jasmineck/SeKKi/README.md

 |  pip install pyttsx3         |
 |------------------------------|

-*NOTE: If pip install module is throwing error try this-*
+*NOTE: If pip install module is throwing  an error then try this-*

 |  pip install pipwin       |
 | -------------------------  |